department-of-veterans-affairs/va.gov-vfs-teams/content/01-introduction/01-get-started.md

 If you’d like guidance on recruiting participants for user testing, [visit the Research section].
 If you’d like templates for creating user-centered product requirements, [visit the Product Planning section].
-If you’d like to use modern design patterns for a new product or features you’re building, [visit the Design System section].
+If you’d like to use modern design patterns for a new product or features you’re building, [visit the Design Patterns section].

 And so on!
 Browse through the resources to see what might be helpful to you.
 Click a project phase in the menu on the left to get started, or search by keyword.